 I graduated from Limerick School of Art and Design back in 1996 and throughout the years I have been based in several different locations including Co.
 Clare near my home and Limerick city.
 I am currently based in Co.
 Wicklow where I paint full time.

-After her second solo exhibition in 2007, titled ‘Urban Trail’, which explored her city surroundings while residing in Limerick city for a number of years, Derval moved back out to the countryside near her home in east Co.
-Clare.
-Soon after the move she took up a short residency in Cill Rialaig artist retreat which overlooked Ballinskelligs on the far coast of Co.
+After my first solo exhibition in Limerick 2007 titled ‘Urban Trail’, which explored my city surroundings where I lived for a number of years, I moved back near my home in east Co.
+Clare to a more familiar rural setting.
+Soon after the move I took up a short residency in Cill Rialaig artist retreat which overlooked Ballinskelligs on the far coast of Co.
 Kerry.
-It was around a time in her personal life where a lot of significant changes were taking place.
-After her experience in the isolated rural surroundings of the Kerry artist retreat, she developed a growing passion for abstract landscape painting.
+It was around a time in my personal life where a lot of significant changes had been taking place.
+Experiencing the wonderfully isolated surroundings of the retreat prompted a growing passion inside for the Irish landscape.

 Making art is an integral part of who I am, it allows me to achieve a sense of belonging in the world.
 Painting is a way for me to investigate and resolve my place in areas of the time and space of which I occupy.

 I see my paintings as a collection of pages from the visual diary of my thoughts, feelings and inspirations.
 I paint textured abstract landscapes, drawing inspiration from my surrounding environment of forestry’s, mountains and nature in general.